BenSkecher/PCInfo-Tool/README.md

 # PCInfo-Utility
-PCInfo tool allows users to get indepth insight on their Windows PC.
+PCInfo utility allows users to get indepth insight on their Windows PC.
 The catch is that you can export any info you display, as text or Word; there is also an option to copy as text.

 About PCInfo Utility
 -------------------------------------------------